Teriks/pake/docs/source/basictasks.rst

     # can be used to get a generator over (input, output) pairs,
     # it is shorthand for zip(ctx.outdated_inputs, ctx.outdated_outputs)

-    @pk.task(i=pake.glob("bar/*.c"), o=pake.pattern('bar/%.o'))
+    @pk.task(i=pake.glob('bar/*.c'), o=pake.pattern('bar/%.o'))
     def bar(ctx):

         # zip together the outdated inputs and outputs, since they
         # correspond to each other, this iterates of a sequence of python
-        # tuple objects in the form ("input", "output")
+        # tuple objects in the form (input, output)

         for i, o in ctx.outdated_pairs:
             ctx.call(CC, '-c', i, '-o', o)

-    # This task depends on the foo and bar tasks, as
+    # This task depends on the 'foo' and 'bar' tasks, as
-    # specified with the decorators leading parameters,
+    # specified with the decorators leading parameters.
-    # And only outputs "bin/baz" by taking the input "main.c"
+    # It outputs 'bin/baz' by taking the input 'main.c'
     # and linking it to the object files produced in the other tasks.

+    @pk.task(foo, bar, o='bin/baz', i='main.c')
+    def baz(ctx):
+        """Use this to build baz"""

         # Documentation strings can be viewed by running 'pake -ti' in
         # the directory the pakefile exists in, it will list all documented
         # tasks with their python doc strings.

         # The pake.FileHelper class can be used to preform basic file
-    # system operations while printing to the tasks output information
+        # system operations while printing information about the operations
-    # about what said operation is doing.

-    @pk.task(foo, bar, o="bin/baz", i="main.c")
-    def baz(ctx):
-        """Use this to build baz"""
+        # it has completed to the tasks output.

         file_helper = pake.FileHelper(ctx)

         # Create a bin directory, this won't complain if it exists already
-        file_helper.makedirs("bin")
+        file_helper.makedirs('bin')

         # ctx.dependency_outputs contains a list of all outputs that this
         # tasks immediate dependencies produce